roycewilliams/callattendant-resources/README.md

 ^[A-Z][0-9]{14}: BN - spam CID (V)
 ^\+[\d]: B9 - starts with plus
 ```
 * If you have a Panasonic DECT phone, you can delay first ring with Menu, #, 173.
 This gives callattendant an opportunity to filter/respond first, reducing unwanted ringing.
 (NOTE: If you have an older Panasonic phone, menu shortcut 173 is called "Ring Once" (select "Yes"), If your menu option is "First Ring", select "1".)
+Panasonic menu steps for different models can be looked up [here](https://help.na.panasonic.com/answers/how-to-turn-off-the-first-ring-when-using-call-block).
 Other phones may have this feature -- check your manual.

 ---
 ## Modem hardware ideas